b-tupiti/django-docker-minimal/README.md

 I have been trying to streamline my development-to-production workflow as much as I could, and this is the best I came up with lately.

+Proceed by downloading the project (or cloning and deleting the .git folder, it is a template after all).

 ## Environment Variables